sag1v/debuggr.io/content/blog/js-closure-in-depth/index.md

 myFunc()
 ```

-It seems useless but lets explore the execution phase of our program:
+It may seem useless, but lets explore the execution phase of our program:

 1. We declare a new function with the `createFunc` label in the global variable environment.
 2. We declare a new variable `myFunc` in the global variable environment which it's value will be the returned value from the execution of`createFunc`.